If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student debt — and you should be.

 - Average starting salary: $74,903

-When you add up both those factors, you’ll find that University of Iowa alumni will have it easier than most to repay law school debt.
+When you add up those factors, you’ll find that University of Iowa alumni will find it easier than most to repay law school debt.

 5. University of Houston